 3. Western-Banded Gecko

 The western-banded gecko (Coleonyx variegatus) lives in southwestern states, but you can also see it in Texas.
 Like Texas-banded geckos, the western-banded variety has a slender body and big eyes with movable eyelids.
-However, it lacks toe pads and enlarged tubercles on their skin.
+However, it lacks toe pads and enlarged tubercles on its skin.

 Still, you can differentiate between each gecko by its length.
 Western-banded geckos are larger, reaching four to six inches in adulthood.